Mina777-0/python-rust-lab/research/python-memory.md

     each instance.
     ** Cannot dynamically add new attributes not defined in the __slots__ tuple at class definition time.

+ii) msgspec: It is a powerful Python library for data validation and serialisation.
+It performs validation during decoding in a single pass, which avoids the
+    overhead of creating intermediate Python objects.
+It is often described as "zero-cost" schema validation.
-ii) msgspec: If you are dealing with high-performance schemas (like JSON API responses), msgspec is currently the gold standard.
+    If you are dealing with high-performance schemas (like JSON API responses), msgspec is currently the gold standard.
     It is significantly faster than Pydantic and even built-in json.
 It implements custom C-level structs for its types.
     Memory: It uses a specialized representation that is often smaller than standard Python objects.
     Speed: It performs validation and serialization in a single pass using highly optimized C code.

 iii) typing.NamedTuple: If your class is essentially just a "bag of data" and doesn't need complex logic, use NamedTuple.
 It behaves like a tuple
     (stored as a contiguous block in memory) but allows attribute access by name.